Ibe-Donald/Revolution-of-Supply-Chain-with-SQL-Driven-Inventory-Optimization/README.md

 Year with Most Sales Amount
 ---
-We observed that 2020 also had the highest sales amount of 661,555.21, indicating not just a high volume of sales but also a high value.
+I observed that 2020 also had the highest sales amount of 661,555.21, indicating not just a high volume of sales but also a high value.

 Most Purchased Product
 ---